madeofpendletonwool/deck-lotus/README.md

 - 📦 Improved error handling
 - ⚡ Performance optimizations

-### Migration Guide

-If you're upgrading from an older version:

-1. **Backup your data** before upgrading
-2. Pull the latest code: `git pull origin main`
-3. Rebuild Docker image: `docker-compose build`
-4. Start container: `docker-compose up -d`
-5. Database migrations run automatically on startup

-**Important**: User decks are now preserved during reimports using UUIDs.
-If you lost decks in a previous version, restore from a backup via the admin panel.

 ## Support

 For issues and questions:
 - Open an issue on GitHub
 - Check existing issues for solutions
-- Read the troubleshooting section above

 ## Roadmap

 Planned features for future releases:
-- 📱 Mobile app (React Native)
 - 🎯 Deck recommendations and suggestions
 - 📈 Price history tracking and alerts
-- 🤝 Deck collaboration and comments
 - 🏆 Tournament tracking
 - 📊 Advanced deck analytics
-- 🔄 Archidekt integration
 - 🎲 Goldfish playtesting

 ---